 There are three barbecue lunch locations on Disney’s Castaway Cay.
 Cookies One is usually the least busy and it’s also the closest to the ship.
 Cookies Too is located closest to the Family Beach on Castaway Cay.

-There are soda stations which are free, just like on the Disney ship.
+There are soda stations that are free, just like on the Disney ship.
 If you want an alcoholic beverage there are plenty of bar locations on Castaway Cay.

 Remember that if you have food allergies you should talk to your Server the night before your Castaway Cay visit and they will make sure that there is something available for you on Castaway Cay.